📣 Requestly API Client – Free Forever & Open Source. A powerful alternative to Postman. Try now ->

 Because these operations happen so frequently during development, teams often normalize them.
 API testing becomes a background task, something quick and routine.
 But the amount of sensitive data passing through these tools makes them a critical part of the security surface.

-This is why understanding where your API testing data lives on the cloud or locally is essential.
+This is why understanding where your API testing data lives, whether on the cloud or stored locally on your device, is essential.

 Risks of Cloud-Based API Testing Tools